-- The nine Swiss centres for paediatric oncology and haematology (Chapter 2.2) - Other hospitals - Cantonal cancer registries, represented by the National Institute for Cancer Epidemiology and Registration (NICER) - Clinical and epidemiological registries (e.g. brain tumour registry, bone tumour registry, Swiss growth registry etc.) - The Swiss Federal Statistical Office (SFSO; Swiss mortality statistics) - Pathology laboratories
+- The nine Swiss centres for paediatric oncology and haematology (Chapter 2.2) - · Other hospitals - Cantonal cancer registries, united in the National Institute for Cancer Epidemiology and Registration (NICER) - The Swiss Federal Statistical Office (SFSO; Swiss mortality statistics) - Pathology laboratories, Paul Scherrer Institute (PSI)

 Most children are reported by one of the nine Swiss centres for paediatric oncology and haematology.
-Local clinical research coordinators complete forms for all newly diagnosed patients.
-Basic information on diagnosis is later completed with information on treatments, remissions, relapses, transplantations and health outcomes.
+There, local clinical research coordinators complete forms for all newly diagnosed patients.
+Basic information on diagnosis is later completed with information on treatments, remissions, relapses, transplantations, and health outcomes.
 These forms are sent to the SCCR and information is entered into the database.
 Important medical documents (e.g. pathology reports) are scanned and stored electronically using a pseudonym.
 Paper copies are destroyed.
 Information on Swiss residency is validated through municipal population registers.

 For the first five to ten years after diagnosis follow-up data is extracted annually from patients' hospital records by the local clinical research coordinators in all paediatric oncology and haematology centres (Chapter 3.3).
 To assess outcomes after the children have left the clinic, patients are contacted directly with a questionnaire and data is linked to mortality records (SFSO) and to records from cantonal cancer registries (Chapter 4.2).
 Life status update is assessed through community registries.
-For children not treated in a paediatric oncology and haematology centre, clinical follow-up from hospitals is often not available, but long-term epidemiological follow-up is done via questionnaires and by assessment of second primary neoplasms and mortality as for the other patients and life status update via community registries (Chapter 3.3).
+For children not treated in a paediatric oncology and haematology centre, clinical follow-up from hospitals is often not available, but long-term epidemiological follow-up is done via questionnaires and by assessment of second primary neoplasms and mortality as for the other patients, and life status update via community registries (Chapter 3.3).